hgb-bin-proteomics/CandidateSearch/README.md

 ## Downloads

-Compiled DLLs and an executable for Windows 10/11 (x86, 64-bit) are available in the `exe` folder or in [Releases](https://github.com/hgb-bin-proteomics/CandidateSearch/releases).
+Compiled DLLs and and executables are available in the `exe` folder or in [Releases](https://github.com/hgb-bin-proteomics/CandidateSearch/releases).

+We supply compiled executables and DLLs for:
+- Windows 10/11 (x86, 64-bit)
+- Ubuntu 22.04 (x86, 64-bit)
+- macOS 14.4 (arm, 64-bit)

 For other operating systems/architectures please compile the source code yourself!
 You will also need to compile [CandidateVectorSearch](https://github.com/hgb-bin-proteomics/CandidateVectorSearch)!